conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 3. Run `Clauses.sat()` to solve the SAT problem.
 If a solution cannot be found, deal with the error in the usual way: raise early to trigger another attempt or call `find_conflicts()` to try explaining why.
-4. If no errors are found, then we have one or more solutions available.
-And we need to post-process them to find the _best_ one.
+4. If no errors are found, then we have one or more solutions available, and we need to post-process them to find the _best_ one.
 This is done in several steps:
     1. Minimize the amount of removed packages.
 The SAT clauses are generated via `Resolve.generate_removal_count()` and then `Clauses.minimize()` will use it to optimize the